Rapperswil–Ziegelbrücke railway line: History

+The route between Uznach and Schmerikon was expanded to dual track.
+Construction began in summer 2021.
+With the timetable change on 10 December 2023, the new double-track was officially opened, which allowed for more frequented traffic between Rapperswil and Uznach (four trains per hour and direction).

 Route

 The line follows the right bank of the Obersee at the upper end of Lake Zurich from Rapperswil to near Schmerikon.
 It continues to the east and turns to the southwest after Uznach station towards Benken and runs east around the Benken hillock and then to the south-southwest in a straight line via the Gastermatt to Schänis and on to Ziegelbrücke.
 The line has no major engineering structures.